-At Bike Week this year, visitors will have an opportunity to enter a raffle at the Arizona Motorcycle Safety and Awareness Foundation (AMSAF) booth to win some fantastic prizes, courtesy of the Husband and Wife Law Team and Team Arizona motorcycle training.
+At Bike Week this year, visitors will have an opportunity to enter a raffle at the Arizona Motorcycle Safety and Awareness Foundation (AMSAF) booth to win some fantastic prizes, courtesy of The Husband & Wife Law Team and Team Arizona motorcycle training.

 A Winning Partnership for Motorcycle Safety

-Recently, according to Breyer Law Offices, P.C., motorcycle accident attorney Mark Breyer was asked to join the Arizona Motorcycle Safety and Awareness Foundation (AMSAF) board to help prevent accidents and save lives.
+Recently, according to The Husband & Wife Law Team, motorcycle accident attorney Mark Breyer was asked to join the Arizona Motorcycle Safety and Awareness Foundation (AMSAF) board to help prevent accidents and save lives.
 The 501c3 foundation, AMSAF, promotes and improves the well being of motorcycle riders throughout Arizona by reaching out to not only the riding community, but also all who share the road.

 "It's a great cause, and something I wanted to be a part of in any way I could; when I was asked to join AMSAF, I thought it was a great opportunity to be able to make measurable improvements in safety and awareness of motorcycles in Arizona," Mark shared.

 Every year, Bike Week/Cyclefest is held at WestWorld in Scottsdale, with rally events dotted all over the state and people travelling far and wide to attend the festivities.
 The AZ Bike Week website boasts that it is the fastest growing rally in the country.
 With this opportunity to gain exposure to such a great number of riders, Mark and Alexis Breyer decided they needed to guarantee AMSAF to be there.
 They generously sponsored the AMSAF booth for the duration of Bike Week, and provided the raffle grand prize of a 55" TV.